Ozzie Albies Player Props: Braves vs. Tigers

 Ozzie Albies At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 95th, his on-base percentage ranks 131st, and he is 47th in the league in slugging.
+- Among the qualifying hitters, he ranks 96th in batting average, while his on-base percentage ranks 126th and he is 46th in slugging.

-- In 19.7% of his games this season, he has homered, and 5.1% of his trips to the plate.
+- Looking at the 66 games he has played this season, he's hit a long ball in 13 of them (19.7%), and in 5.1% of his trips to the plate.

-- Albies has an RBI in 24 of 66 games this season, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 36.4% of his games this season, Albies has had at least one RBI.
+He's picked up more than one in 21.2% and driven in three or more of his team's runs in four contests.

+- In 25 of 66 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.